Alberta separatism: Mid-2010s to present: Surge of support for separatism and proposed referendum on separation

-Individuals who support independence or greater separation from Canada cite economic and political reasons (resource and energy management, taxation, and federal policies) as their main motivation.
-Modern Alberta Separatism is also different from the Quebec sovereignty movement because it is supported by those on the right almost exclusively, while in Quebec supporters are on the left and right.
-According to an Angus Reid poll 65% of United Conservative Party voters would vote for separation while 97% of Alberta NDP would vote to stay in Canada.
-Also, many Albertans polled say they would lose support for separation if the federal government had more oil-and-gas-friendly policy such as building pipelines or repealing energy regulations, suggesting the desire to separate is primarily economic in nature unlike the movement in Quebec.
+Today, supporters of Alberta independence or greater separation from Canada cite economic and political reasons as their main motivations, including resource and energy management, taxation, and federal policy.
+Modern Alberta separatism also differs from the Quebec sovereignty movement in its partisan base.
+In Alberta, support comes primarily from the political right, while Quebec sovereignty has drawn support from both the left and the right.
+According to an Angus Reid poll, 65% of United Conservative Party voters would vote for separation, while 97% of Alberta NDP voters would vote to stay in Canada.
+Many Albertans also said they would stop supporting separation if the federal government adopted more oil-and-gas-friendly policies, such as building pipelines or repealing energy regulations.
+This suggests that support for Alberta separation is primarily economic, unlike the Quebec sovereignty movement.